prl-theworkshop/prl-theworkshop.github.io/README.md

 We apologize for yet another extension of the submission deadline, and for the change in the workshop dates.
 The ICAPS conferences announced that, due to the COVID situation, it will be fully virtual and held on August 2 - 13, 2021.

+## Tentative program structure

+In general, the program will consist of the following kind of activities.

+* Invited talks.
+30m + 10m for Q&A.
+* Oral presentations for some papers.
+8m + 2m for Q&A.
+* One poster session.
+60m.
+* Discussion sessions.
+20m.

+The program is span 10 hours split in two consecutive days in 4-6 August.
+A day of the program might as follows

+* Invited talk – 40m
+* Oral talks – 20m
+* Break – 10m
+* Invited talk – 40m
+* Discussion – 20m
+* Break – 10m
+* Poster session – 60m
+* Invited talk – 40m
+* Oral talks – 20m
+* Discussion – 20m

+Next updates to the program will include
+* Time slots and which days in 4-6 August.
+* Titles of invited talks.
+* Selected papers for oral presentations.
+* Discussion titles

 ## Accepted papers